Elliptic Curves

 For all the challenges in the starter set, we will be working with the elliptic curve

-Remember, we're working in a finite field now, so you'll need to work correctly with negative numbers.
+Remember, we're working in a finite field now, so you'll need to correctly handle negative numbers.

 Resources: